-- It is a foul when a free kick goes out of bounds untouched by a member of the receiving team (five-yard penalty with three options: Re-kick with a five-yard penalty, tack-on from out-of-bounds spot or ball placed 30 yards beyond the spot of the kick). - It is the receiving team's ball at the spot a kicked ball goes out-ofbounds if touched by receiving team member prior to going out of bounds. - Blocking by kicking team players before being eligible to touch the ball on an onside kick is reviewable (Rule 12-3-4).
+- It is the receiving team's ball at the spot a kicked ball goes out-ofbounds if touched by receiving team member prior to going out of bounds. - Blocking by kicking team players before being eligible to touch the ball on an onside kick is reviewable (Rule 12-3-4).
 Note: - o The block by the kicking team must be obvious.
-The receiving team player being blocked must be passive. - o Replay can instruct the referee to pick up a flag for an illegal block if the block occurred after the ball (1) Passed the restraining line; or (2) Was touched by a receiving team player. - o There is no competitive effect if the receiving team possesses the ball at the end of the kick. - Replay should use the same criteria used for catching a pass at the sideline when ruling on recovery of a kick.
-A player must maintain control of the ball through the entire process of catching the ball while going to the ground out of bounds and survive the ground.
+The receiving team player being blocked must be passive. - Replay can instruct the referee to pick up a flag for an illegal block if the block occurred after the ball (1) Passed the restraining line; or (2) Was touched by a receiving team player. - o There is no competitive effect if the receiving team possesses the ball at the end of the kick. - Any player must complete the same components as completing a catch to recover a free kick.